December Newsletter 2019

 - Tradition of the Christmas Tree

 December is very much about bringing the outdoors inside.
-Whether its rounding up tender houseplants to bring indoors, bringing normally spring-flowering bulbs into bloom or dressing up your mantle with aromatic evergreen boughs, this is the time we celebrate the comforts of home with the beauty of the outdoors.
-The first frost day is likely to occur this month, the average first frost date for Jacksonville Beach being December 17.
-So here are some guidelines for a healthy garden in this cooler time of year.
+Whether its rounding up tender houseplants to bring indoors, bringing normally spring- flowering bulbs into bloom or dressing up your mantle with aromatic evergreen boughs, this is the time we celebrate the comforts of home with the beauty of the outdoors.
+The first frost day is likely to occur this month, so here are some guidelines for a healthy garden in this cooler time of year.

 Rockaway, Inc. has an amazing selection of Christmas Trees, Decor, Garlands, Poinsettias, Wreaths and much more throughout the holiday season!